Stephen-Seo/AudioSubtitler/README.md

 ##Disclaimer

-This video writes the subtitles directly into the video.
+This script writes the subtitles directly into the video.
 It does not create a subtitle stream.

 ##Dependencies